etwest/MIPS-Memory-Manager/README.md

 ## Source Files
 * `MemManagementList.asm` provides the key functionality for managing free/allocated/uinitialized memory
 * `MemManager.asm` the source file which should be included when using the memory manager.
-Implements `alloc` and `free`
+Implements `alloc` and `free` To use the memory manager the `.asm` files must be copied to the directory that contains your `MARS.jar` file.

 ## alloc
 Function to allocate new memory either using syscall 9 (to initialize memory on the heap) or by returning memory that was marked free